ericniebler/stl2/ext/proxy/Dxxxx.md

 assert(&x.second == &vs[0]);
 ```

 The `zip` view's iterator's reference type is a prvalue `pair` object, but the `pair` holds lvalue references to the elements of the underlying sequences.
-This proxy reference type exposes more of the fundamental problems with proxies than does `vector<bool>`, so it will be used in the proceeding discussion.
+This proxy reference type exposes more of the fundamental problems with proxies than does `vector<bool>`, so it will be used in the following discussion.

 ### Permutable proxy iterators

 Many algorithms such as `partition` and `sort` must permute elements.
-The Palo Alto report [cite] uses a `Permutable` concept to group the constraints of these algorithms. `Permutable` is expressed in terms of an `IndirectlyMovable` concept, which is described as follows:
+The [Palo Alto report][6][@n3351] uses a `Permutable` concept to group the constraints of these algorithms. `Permutable` is expressed in terms of an `IndirectlyMovable` concept, which is described as follows:

 > The `IndirectlyMovable` and `IndirectlyCopyable` concepts describe copy and move relationships
 > between the values of an input iterator, `I`, and an output iterator `Out`.
 For an output iterator